Manual vs. Automation Testing: Which Approach Works Best?

 Here’s an example of a usability check.
 QA engineer clearly sees that, for instance, the contrast between a button and the background in an app is too light.
 So it will be hard for users to see the button and figure out what it’s used for.

-One of the drawbacks of automation testing is that it wouldn't find any issues here at all.
+Automated testing wouldn't find any issues here at all.

 There will be no issues if you choose first-rate UI/UX design services.
 Our experienced team of designers at your disposal!